Esposito breaks 60-year record as Inter go top with four-goal stroll - France 24

 "Romelu is a fantastic person as well as being an extraordinary player.
 He told me, just go out there, make a decision and hit the ball."

-The defeat left Genoa second from bottom in Serie A, four points from safety after a 10th defeat this season.
+The defeat left Genoa, now without a Serie A win at Inter since 1994, second from bottom in the table, four points from safety after a 10th defeat this season.

+Lukaku opened the scoring after 31 minutes, heading in a cross from Antonio Candreva.

+Within a minute it was 2-0 when Lukaku teed-up Gagliardini whose shot was deflected off Cristian Romero and into the goal.

 Cagliari suffered their first away defeat of the season, losing 2-1 at Udinese as their Champions League hopes suffered a blow.